 However, the slower pace set by older trekkers doesn’t usually make much difference on the way up.
 After all, everybody is advised to go slowly when going up Kilimanjaro, to give their body time to acclimatise.
 It’s on the descent, when people can finally go at their own pace, when older trekkers may feel left behind.

 Our advice is simply this: don’t worry.
-You’ve paid a lot of money for this trek, and in all probability this will be your only time on this mountain – so make the most of your leisurely pace to take in the views and enjoy the experience.
-And sure, you may be feeling lousy when you’re coming down from the top, and it might be a little frustrating to see your fellow trekkers skip effortlessly down the slopes while you crawl along like some arthritic tortoise.
+You’ve paid a lot of money for this trek, and in all probability this will be your only time on this mountain.
+So make the most of your leisurely pace to take in the views and enjoy the experience.
+And sure, you may feel lousy when you’re coming down from the top.
+It might also be a little frustrating to see your fellow trekkers skip effortlessly down the slopes while you crawl along like an arthritic tortoise.

 But that doesn’t matter.
 Because you’re also the arthritic tortoise that has just, that very same morning, stood at the very highest point in Africa.
 And the sense of pride you should feel at achieving that feat should keep you going as you manoeuvre your weary old bones slowly back to camp – and well beyond too!

-- Don’t be afraid to join a public trek, even if you are travelling alone.
 Indeed, especially if you’re travelling alone.
-As we mention above, you won’t be slowing down the group – the fact that there is one guide for every two trekkers mean they can go as fast as they like, subject ot the pace set by the guide.
+As we mention above, you won’t be slowing down the group.
+The fact that there is one guide for every two trekkers mean everyone can go as fast as they like, subject ot the pace set by the guide.
 It also means you can go as slow as you like.
-And besides, in my experience older trekkers tend to be the most popular members of any trekking group.
+Besides, in my experience older trekkers tend to be the most popular members of any trekking group.
 Senior climbers are seen as more trustworthy, more socially adept, more patient and, well, often more fun too.
 It’ll also be much cheaper than having a private trek for one person.

-- Don’t worry that your slow pace will mean that you’ll be walking after dark sometimes.
 That’s unlikely to happen.
-The distance you cover each day is surprisingly short (usually about 8km), and you usually start early (as you’re camping on all but one of the routes, so it’s difficult to have too much of a lie-in).
-And besides, as you probably already know, everyone goes slowly when climbing Kilimanjaro, in order to give their bodies time to acclimatise.
+The distance you cover each day is surprisingly short (usually about 8km).
+In addition, you usually start early, because you’ll probably be camping, so it’s difficult to have a lie-in.
+And besides, as you probably already know, everyone goes slowly when climbing Kilimanjaro.
+They do this in order to give their bodies time to acclimatise.
 So don’t worry about holding back your group, or being left behind.

-- Do let your agency know of any pre-existing medical conditions you may have, any medication you may be taking.
-Furthermore, you need to know, and inform your crew, of any special arrangements that your doctor has advised you to have on Kilimanjaro.
-The guides on Kilimanjaro aren’t qualified physicians, of course – but any information you can give them regarding your health may help them to make an informed judgement that might just save your life.
+You also need to bring any medication you may be taking.
+Furthermore, you need to know, and inform your crew, of any special arrangements that your doctor has advised.
+The guides on Kilimanjaro aren’t qualified physicians, of course.
+But any information you can give them regarding your health may help them to make an informed judgement.
+Which, in turn, might just save your life.